gourmetjs/gourmet-ssr/docs/tutorial-6.md

 Please note that the server will be down during the update.
 You should implement the distributed architecture at higher level to deploy updates without disruption (e.g. the rolling update with a load balancer).

-### Accessing console log
+### Accessing log

-If something goes wrong, looking at the console log can be helpful.
+If something goes wrong, looking at the console output of your app can be helpful.
 You can use the following command for that.

 ```text
 journalctl -u news-ssr